 Lip Cheek or Tongue Bite

 It is common for accidental lip, cheek or tongue bites to occur after dental treatments due to numbness in the area.
 You should try to prevent this from occurring by not allowing food/chewing until the local anesthesia has worn off and keeping an eye on your child’s mouth after treatment.
-Soft foods are best until the numbness wears off.
-If your child does accidently bite their lip, tongue or cheek, you can relieve pain with OTC children’s ibuprofen and a cold compress.
+We do not recommend eating until the numbness wears off.
+If your child does accidently bite their lip, tongue or cheek, you can relieve pain with OTC children’s Tylenol or ibuprofen and a cold compress.
 The wound will heal, but it may take up to two weeks.

 If your child has a dental emergency, please call us at Georgia Orthodontics & Children’s Dentistry in Lawrenceville.
 We are here to help talk you through what to do to immediately address the problem until you can come in for an emergency dental appointment.